vippsas/vipps-solutions/recurring-and-login/README.md

 From a browser:

 * If they are remembered from earlier, the login will be completed directly there.
-* Otherwise, they will enter their phone number and be taken to the app to the Vipps MobilePay app.
+* Otherwise, they will enter their phone number and be taken to the app to the Vipps or MobilePay app.
 See [Log in with browser](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-quick-start/#log-in-with-browser) for a detailed example.

 From a mobile app: